AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

    end Gyro_Interrupts;

-In the above we set the interrupt priority to 245, presumably a value conformant with this specific target.
+In the above, we set the interrupt priority to 245, presumably a value conformant with this specific target.

 If we don't specify the priority for some protected object containing an interrupt handler (using either the pragma or the aspect), the initial priority of protected objects of that type is implementation-defined, but within the range of the subtype :ada:`Interrupt_Priority`.
-Generally speaking you should specify the priorities per those of the interrupts handled, assuming they have distinct values, so that you can reason concretely about the relative blocking behavior at run-time.
+Generally speaking, you should specify the priorities per those of the interrupts handled, assuming they have distinct values, so that you can reason concretely about the relative blocking behavior at run-time.